Pepe (footballer, born 1983): 2020–2024: Final international tournaments and retirement

-2022 World Cup

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
-He scored Portugal's second goal in a thrashing 6–1 win in the round of 16 match against Switzerland; by doing so, at 39 years and 283 days old, he became the second-oldest player to ever score in the tournament, behind Cameroonian striker Roger Milla, who was 42 years and 39 days old when he scored against Russia in the 1994 FIFA World Cup.
+He scored Portugal's second goal in a thrashing 6–1 win in the round of 16 match against Switzerland; by doing so, at 39 years and 283 days old, he became the oldest player to score at the knock-out stage and second-oldest player to ever score in the tournament, behind Cameroonian striker Roger Milla, who was 42 years and 39 days old when he scored against Russia in the 1994 FIFA World Cup.

+In May 2024, Pepe was selected in the 26-man squad for the UEFA Euro 2024.
+In the opening match against the Czech Republic, on 18 June, he became the oldest player to feature in the European Championship, aged 41 years and 113 days.
+He also became one of only three players to feature in five European Championships.
+Portugal were eliminated in the quarter-finals to France after losing 5–3 on penalties; this marked Pepe's final game in professional football.
+One month after this match, on August 8, 2024, one day before the start of the 2024–25 Primeira Liga season, he announced his retirement from professional football at the age of 41.

 Style of play

-A quick, aggressive, physically strong, and tenacious defender, Pepe is known for his work-rate and hard-tackling style of play; due to his height, he is also an aerial threat on set-pieces.
-While he usually plays as a centre-back, he has also been used as a defensive midfielder at international level.
-However, despite his defensive abilities, he has also drawn criticism in the media due to his tendency to pick up cards, as he has often shown violent or unsportsmanlike behaviour, which includes diving, and violent challenges on the pitch.
+Considered to be one of the best defenders of his generation, in his prime Pepe was a quick, aggressive, physically strong, and tenacious defender, who was known for his work-rate, energy, and hard-tackling style of play.
+Due to his height, he was also an aerial threat on set-pieces.
+While he usually played as a centre-back, he was also used as a defensive midfielder on occasion at international level.
+However, despite his defensive abilities, he also drew criticism in the media due to his tendency to pick up cards, as he often showed violent or unsportsmanlike behaviour on the pitch, in particular during his time at Real Madrid, which included diving, and violent challenges on the pitch.
+However, despite his reputation, he has also been recognised by pundits, players, and managers for his leadership, tactical intelligence, longevity, and consistency.

 Personal life

 Pepe is married to Ana Sofia Moreira, whom he met in Porto in 2007.
-Together, they have two daughters.
+Together, they have two daughters and one son.